morepath/morepath/doc/compared.rst

 .. _Reg: http://reg.readthedocs.org

 The underlying registration APIs of the ZCA is rather involved, with quite a few special cases.
-Reg has a simpler, more general registration API that is flexible enough to fulfill a range of use cases.
+Reg has a much simpler, more general registration API that is flexible enough to fulfill a range of use cases.